-This week I have been preparing a sermon on 1 Corinthians chapters 7 & 8.
-As I started reading the content of chapter 7, I decided to look back into chapter 6 to see the context.
+While preparing a sermon on 1 Corinthians chapters 7 & 8 I started by reading the content of chapter 7 and decided to look back into chapter 6 to see the context.
 As I did that I realised the apostle Paul was basing the material in chapter 7 on the statement of today’s verse.

 Paul was telling the Christians that they did not own themselves if they were truly followers of Jesus.
 Jesus purchased His people at Golgotha, the hill outside the walled city of Jerusalem.
 We belong to Jesus because He purchased us through His death and resurrection.